SESYNC-ci/ci-spring2016/Lessons/sql.md

 Aggregation allows us to group records based on field values and calculate combined values in groups (or for a table as a whole).

-Let’s go to the surveys table and find out how many individuals there are.
+Letâ€™s go to the surveys table and find out how many individuals there are.
 Using the wildcard simply counts the number of records (rows)

     dbGetQuery(con, "SELECT COUNT(*) FROM surveys;")